GeodynamicWorldBuilder/WorldBuilder/doc/JOSS/1.0/paper.md

 4. Readable and extensible (modular) codes
 5. Strict version numbering to ensure reproducible results

-Following these points will help to create a clean, portable, extendable code with reproducible results.
-This is of course not everything needed to reach such results.
-For example, having integration and unit tests with high code coverage and automatic code indentation are important to keep the GWB in a healthy state.
+These principles are implemented in an object-oriented C++ code with the mentioned interfaces.
+All variable parts of the software are implemented as plugin systems using interface classes that decouple individual modules and allow to easily extend the code with new features.
+Following these principles is the first step to create a clean, portable, extendable code with reproducible results.
+In addition, the GWB includes an automated extensive test suite with benchmarks, integration and unit tests with high code coverage, memory checking, automatic code indentation and typo checking to keep the GWB in a healthy state.

 ## GWB User Philosophy

-The user philosophy is build around the idea that users define tectonic features.
-These tectonic features can be parameterized by defining lines or areas where these features are in a map view.
-For example, a continental plate is an area on a map, so the user defines the area.
-A fault is a line on a map, so the user defines that line where the fault is.
-The user also provides information on the feature, such a thickness, which can be spatially variable, or dip angles.
-These parameters are then used to create the volume for the feature.
-Next users can attach one or many models to those volumes to define for example temperature or compositional variables.
-These can be very simple models, such as a uniform temperture distribution, or a more complex distrubution, such as a half space cooling model, or a McKenzie [@McKenzie_1970] or mass conserving [@billen_Fraters_AGU_2023] slab temperature model.
+GWB's user philosophy is built around the idea a complex model region can be split into individual tectonic features.
+These tectonic features can be parameterized by defining their location and geometry in terms of points, lines or areas in a map view.
+For example, a continental plate can be represented as an area on a map, and the GWB user defines this area.
+A fault is a linear feature on a map, so the user can define the fault trace a the surface as a line.
+Users can also provide additional information for a feature, such a spatially variable thickness or dip angle.
+The GWB then uses these parameters to create the 3D geometry of the feature, defining its volume.
+Furthermore, users can attach one or many models to those volumes to define additional properties such as thermal or chemical structure.
+These can be very simple models, such as a uniform temperature distribution, or follow a more complex distribution, such as a half space cooling model, or a McKenzie [@McKenzie_1970] or mass conserving [@billen_Fraters_AGU_2023] slab temperature model.

-All these parameterizations are set through a single input file.
-This file a JSON styled input file, which human read, write and editable.
-The main idea behind this design of the GWB so that users can easily create and modify complex parameterized initial conditions for their geodynamic or tectonic setting.
+All these parameterizations are bundled in a single input file, which is human readable, writeable and editable.
+The main idea behind this design of the GWB is that users can easily create, modify and visualize complex parameterized initial conditions for their geodynamic or tectonic setting.

 ## Example
-Below we show an example input file for a cartesian model, which can be easily converted to a spherical model, such as shown in the figure below which also shows some extra capabilities.
+Below we show an example input file for a Cartesian model with a subducting plate.

 ```json
 {